xemantic/shader-web-background/README.md

 }
 ```

-Note: we cannot set the texture repeatable itself due to iOS compatibility issues.
+TODO check API where it overlaps

+:warning: Note: the texture itself can be defined as `REPEATABLE` but it's for the cost of loosing
+compatibility with the older iOS devices.

-### How can I handle "Multipass" Shadertoy shaders?
+### How to handle "Multipass" Shadertoy shaders?

-You can name your shaders according to Shadertoy buffer names:
+You can name your shaders according to [Shadertoy] buffer names:

 * `BufferA`
 * `BufferB`